gregraka/gregraka.github.io/qs_users_sysreqs.md

 3. Double-click on the .msi file that you downloaded (for example, ownCloud-2.5.1.10973.10850.msi).

-   **Note:** If you cannot double-click on the downloaded file in your web browser, open Windows File Explorer, navigate to the Downloads folder.
+   **Note:** If you cannot double-click on the downloaded file in your web browser, open Windows File Explorer and navigate to the Downloads folder.

    ![File Explorer](./assets/images/download.png)